 Confidentiality is a key concern for many people thinking about rehab, especially high-profile individuals who wish to keep their treatment private from the press, clients and co-workers.

 Due to the sensitive nature of issues that can arise in alcohol and drug addiction treatment – including psychological issues, emotional trauma and relationship problems – and the stigma associated with the disease, patients expect complete confidentiality from their rehab clinic of choice.
 This way, addiction treatment is treated with the same degree of confidentiality as any other health issue.

-Fortunately residential rehab clinics treat a client's right to anonymity as a top priority and treatment between doctor and patient is completely private and confidential.
+Fortunately, residential rehab clinics treat a client’s right to anonymity as a top priority and treatment between doctor and patient is entirely private and confidential.

 - If taking leave from work ensure that your manager and HR will keep your whereabouts confidential from your colleagues;

 - Find a rehab clinic that is located outside your usual locality and away from your office;

 - If you wish to keep your rehab stay private from your employer, then use holiday allocation for treatment;

 - Ask about patient confidentiality when making your first round of enquiries and ensure this is stated in the final contract;